Idris Murshidul Azzam Shah of Perak: Early life

 Sultan Idris Shah I (right), accompanied by Raja Chulan (left) at the Houses of Parliament, London, 1906.

 Raja Idris Shah was born on 19 June 1849 at Kuala Keboi, Kampar, Perak.
 He was the son of Alang Iskandar.

+In 1875 after the Pangkor Treaty but before the Perak War, as a young 26-year old, he led a deputation to Singapore to bring forward issues of the governance of the new Resident, JWW Birch.

-He was the 27th Sultan of Perak.
+He was the 27th sultan of Perak.
 He succeeded his father-in-law, Sultan Yusuf Sharifuddin Muzaffar Shah, who died on 26 July 1887, and ruled until his death on 14 January 1916.

 In March 1900, he opened the Victoria Bridge, a single track railway bridge located in Karai, Perak.
 It is one of the oldest railway bridges in Malaysia, having been constructed on the Perak River between December 1897 and March 1900 by the Perak State Railway to serve the local tin mining industry.

 He was appointed Honorary Knight Commander of the Order of St Michael and St George (KCMG) in 1892, and received the Honorary Knight Grand Cross of the Order of St Michael and St George (GCMG) on 27 April 1901, in preparation for the upcoming royal visit of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary).

 In 1902 he visited the United Kingdom to attend the Coronation of King Edward VII and Queen Alexandra, arriving at London in early June, and prolonging his stay until the autumn to be present for the rescheduled ceremony following the King's illness.